Inuvik NWT Travel Guide

 By Air – Inuvik Mike Zubko Airport is located 14 km east of town.
 Regular flights operate daily between southern and northern communities.
 The entire runway sits on a thick gravel pad to protect it from corruption by the permafrost.
 Like myself, many visitors to Inuvik travel on to Tuktoyaktuk on the Arctic Ocean.
 You can book the flight with Aklak Air yourself or book with a tour operator and include a guided tour of Tuktoyaktuk, which is definitely worth the extra costs.

 Tourist Information and Tour Operators

 Make sure you drop in at the friendly Western Arctic Regional Centre.
 It is an excellent facility with interpretive displays of local wildlife and history as well as a great selection of brochures and flyers.
 I didn’t get to see and do everything that was offered.
-Watch some of their video collection on the Dempster Highway, Herschel Island and the caribou migration.
+Watch their video collection on the Dempster Highway, Herschel Island, and the caribou migration.

 Pick up a” Things to do list”.
-Various guided tours are offered during summer.
-The list also gives you information on places to eat and where to buy arts and souvenirs.
+Various guided tours are offered during the summer.
+The list also gives you information on places to eat and where to buy art and souvenirs.

 Western Arctic Regional Centre has also information on tour operators.

 You won’t have a problem spending a couple of days in this community.
 With the summer’s 24-hour sunlight, there is plenty of time to experience the vast wilderness at Inuvik’s doorstep.

 Winter is the time for driving on ice roads, snowmobiling, and dog sledding.
 The Inuvik area is a snowmobiler’s heaven.
 You have 10,000 km of Mackenzie Delta Channels to explore as well as tundra trails north to the Beaufort Sea coast and west into the Richardson Mountains.